Trump lawyer Michael Cohen drops lawsuit against BuzzFeed over Steele dossier

 Breaking News Emails

-The dossier has been a hot topic among conservative pundits who have claimed that it is illegitimate and fueled the special investigation of Robert Mueller.
+The dossier has been a hot topic among conservative pundits who have claimed that it is illegitimate and fueled Mueller's investigation.

 Ben Smith, the editor-in-chief of BuzzFeed News, wrote a New York Times op-ed one year after publishing the dossier in which he defended his decision to make the document public.